Frequently Asked Questions

 Yes.

 • You may request a new ballot in-person, or vote in-person, by visiting any Voter Service & Polling Center in your county.
 VSPCs will open in every county beginning on Mon.
-February 26.
+October 21.

-Some counties offer curbside replacement ballot pickup services; you can call your county clerk's office to inquire about this service.
+Some counties offer curbside ballot pickup services; you can call your county clerk's office to inquire about this service.

 All voters who are registered to vote at their current address will receive a ballot in the mail for every election, so be sure that you are registered at your current address.
 You must update this address every time you move.